andrewabarca/bizible.en/help/bizible-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

 ---
 unique-page-id: 35586140
-description: Snowflake Data Warehouse Schema [V3] - Bizible - Product Documentation
+description: Snowflake Data Warehouse Schema Vers 3 - Bizible - Product Documentation
-title: Snowflake Data Warehouse Schema [V3]
+title: Snowflake Data Warehouse Schema Version 3
 ---

-# Snowflake Data Warehouse Schema [V3] {#snowflake-data-warehouse-schema-v}
+# Snowflake Data Warehouse Schema Version 3 {#snowflake-data-warehouse-schema-version-3}

 Data Warehouse allows you to track as much as you want, report on your attribution data wherever you want, and plug it in to other data sets.